rehabstudio/fe-skeleton/README.md

 Examines JavaScript source files for errors and code that doesn't conform to the specified standards.

 ### `server`
-Hosts the `dist` via a node webserver.
+Hosts the `dist` folder via a node webserver.

 ### `scripts`
 Compiles source files into minified, uglified payloads.